Eschatologue/CM_wiki/docs/spells/2nd-level.md

 A silvery beam of pale light shines down in a 5-foot-radius, 40-foot-high cylinder centered on a point within range.
 Until the spell ends, dim light fills the cylinder.

-When a creature enters the spell's area for the first time on a turn or starts its turn there, it is engulfed in ghostly flames that cause searing pain, and it must make a Constitution Saving Throw.
+When a creature enters the spell's area for the first time on a turn or starts its turn there, it is engulfed in ghostly flames that cause searing pain, and it must make a Constitution :d20-save: **Saving Throw**.
 It takes 2d10 radiant damage on a failed save, or half as much damage on a successful one.

 A shapechanger makes its :d20-save: **Saving Throw** with disadvantage.
 If it fails, it also instantly reverts to its original form and can't assume a different form until it leaves the spell's light.